digital-land/guidance/content/development-plans-data/index.md

 For example, `local-plan`.

-#### organisation
+#### organisations
-[Find your organisation in this list](https://digital-land.github.io/organisation/).
+[Find your organisation(s) in this list](https://digital-land.github.io/organisation/).
 Text must follow the same letter casing, with no spaces.
 Norfolk’s local planning authority, for example, would be: `local-authority-eng:NFK`

 If you can not find an organisation, please let us know.